-Osasuna v Barcelona
+Barca concede late goal in Osasuna draw

 Post update

-Nicolás González Iglesias (Barcelona) wins a free kick in the defensive half.
+Chimy Avila (Osasuna) wins a free kick in the attacking half.

 Post update

-Samuel Umtiti (Barcelona) wins a free kick in the defensive half.
+Gerard Piqué (Barcelona) wins a free kick in the defensive half.

 Post update